antadde/N-SDM/README.md

 nohup bash nsdm.sh > nsdm.out &
 ```

-You can monitor the execution of N-SDM by checking the `nsdm.out` file.
+You can monitor the execution of N-SDM by checking the main `nsdm.out` file, and inspecting the individual job files (.sbatch, .err, .out) generated in the './log' directories of each key step (pre, glo, reg, sce).

 ## Outputs
 Further details on N-SDM outputs are available in the [OUTPUTS_DETAILS.odt](./documentation/OUTPUTS_DETAILS_20251003.odt) document located in the `documentation` directory.